All Episodes

 Judges can't possibly go to war.

-We turn that over to the commander in chief, which is the main reason we have a federal government to keep us safe from external threats.
+We turn that over to the commander-in-chief, which is the main reason we have a federal government, to keep us safe from external threats.

-And yet the Supreme Court saying no.
+And yet the Supreme Court is saying no.

-Even though from Montesquieu to Hamilton, they said the judiciary would be the least influential in our lives.
+The commander-in-chief's powers are somehow less than our powers in Article III, even though from Montesquieu to Hamilton, they said the judiciary would be the least influential in our lives.

 It's now the most influential.